c1495616js/react-typescript-template/README.md

 - 🖊 Add SVGs, images, and custom fonts
 - 🌎 Path aliasing for streamlined imports
 - 🌈 Prettier for consistent code style
-- 👀 Lint your code with ESLint & StyleLint
+- 👀 Lint your code with ESLint
 - 🐺 Husky + lint-staged for code quality assurance
 - 🧪 Jest + React Testing Library for tests